browserengineering/book/book/accessibility.md

 access and interact with web sites---then showed how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

-* Built-in accessibility is possible because of the semantic and deeclarative nature of HTML.
+* Built-in accessibility is possible because of the semantic and declarative nature of HTML.

 * Accessibility features are a natural extension to the technology we've already